 NRE Account can be opened either in the form of Savings, Current, Recurring or Term Deposit Account.
-Such accounts can be opened only by the NRI himself and not through the holder of the power of attorney.
+Such accounts can be opened only by the non-resident himself and not through the holder of the power of attorney.

 Key Features of NRE Account

 - The Balances held in the NRE Accounts are freely repatriable.

 - The Interest earned and the balance held in the NRE Account is free from Income Tax as compared to Interest on NRO Account on which tax is levied.
 (Recommended Read: Benefit of opening NRO Account for NRI’s)